 Luggage & Backpacks

 Luggage’s one of those items that is not given the importance that it deserves.
 It can make your trip easier, or even more challenging.
 One of the best purchases you can make, it’s luggage that it’s easy to handle and long-lasting.
-I have to admit that mine doesn’t fit on the first category, but it has been with me for more than five years and countless trips.
+I have to admit that mine doesn’t fit in the first category, but it has been with me for more than six years and countless trips.

 Regarding backpacks, I have been with mine for more than three years, and it looks almost as new.
 It has a padded compartment for electronics, fits my camera, a few clothes changes, and travel documents.
 For me, it’s also a purchase where being too frugal might end up being a bad idea.